Buying a Horse and The Pre-Purchase Exam

 How does your possible new horse react to pressure on his muscles?
 Especially the saddle area?

-- A horse’s reaction to massage and grooming can show you a bit more about his personality or indicate muscle soreness or discomfort.
+- A horse’s reaction to massage and grooming can show you more about his personality or indicate muscle soreness or discomfort.
 Or tell you about his skin sensitivity.

-- Ill-fitting saddles, spine issues, and a hard day’s work are all possible reasons for this.
-Also, being a butt-head is another reason.
+- Ill-fitting saddles, spine issues, and a hard day’s work are all possible reasons.

 What’s the reaction to handling a horse around his ears, sheath/udders, and other sensitive parts?